-- 4. Control of illegal trade: Management national programs for the species need to improve law enforcement and enhance the controls in border areas to avoid illegal trade between countries. - 5.
-Quantification of C. yacare distribution on the border between Peru and Bolivia: The border between Peru and Bolivia appears to be the limit of Yacare caiman distribution from the south and also the limit for C. crocodilus distribution from the north.
-No studies have been carried out to assess the northwestern distribution limits for C. yacare, or the existence of a sympatric area for both species in this region between Peru and Bolivia. - 6.
-Long-term ecological studies in the Pantanal, Brazil: Like the llanos of Venezuela and Colombia, the Pantanal is a large seasonally inundated savanna that offers excellent research opportunities for the study of caiman population dynamics.
-Monitoring programs of the populations via aerial survey and radio-telemetry have been made in the Pantanal region, and habitat destruction, such as deforestation, siltation, hydroelectric dam, agriculture, and mining have been evaluated in the medium-term.
-This part of the research and conservation of caiman in Brazil should be continued and implemented in other countries

-(Bolivia, Paraguay and Argentina).
+- 4. Control of illegal trade.
+Management national programs for the species need to improve law enforcement and enhance the controls in border areas to avoid illegal trade between countries. - 5.
+Quantification of C. yacare distribution on the border between Peru and Bolivia.
+The border between Peru and Bolivia appears to be the limit of Yacare caiman distribution from the south and also the limit for C.

+crocodilus distribution from the north.
+No studies have been carried out to assess the northwestern distribution limits for C. yacare, or the existence of a sympatric area for both species in this region between Peru and Bolivia, including possible hybridization between the two species.

+6. Long-term ecological studies in the Pantanal, Brazil.

+Like the llanos of Venezuela and Colombia, the Pantanal is a large seasonally inundated savanna that offers excellent research opportunities for the study of caiman population dynamics.
+Monitoring programs of the populations via aerial survey and radio-telemetry have been made in the Pantanal region, and habitat destruction, such as deforestation, siltation, hydroelectric dams, agriculture, and mining have been evaluated in the medium-term.
+This part of the research and conservation of caiman in Brazil should be continued and implemented in other countries (Bolivia, Paraguay and Argentina).
 The analysis of the effects of global climate change on the biology of the caimans in the Pantanal will be made in the near future.
 The large population of caiman in the area is a function of the quality of the wetlands habitat, and changes to the flooding regime will affect the distribution and abundance of the species.

-7. Implementation of ranching programs in Bolivia, Paraguay and Brazil: Brazil has undertaken a very rapid development of captive breeding (farming) of caiman similar to that in Colombia.
+7. Implementation of ranching programs in Bolivia, Paraguay and Brazil.
+Brazil has undertaken a very rapid development of captive breeding (farming) of caiman similar to that in Colombia.
+In the Pantanal of Brazil there are management of model ranching of the C. yacare.
 A number of facilities are registered with the Government and CITES as captive breeding facilities, and are producing skins for export.
-However, since ranching offers greater positive impact than farming for effective conservation of both, species and habitats, it is recommended that a ranching model be implemented, initially on an experimental basis.
-The produced information would serve to assess the feasibility of starting ranching programs on a national scale.
+However, since ranching offers greater positive impact than farming for effective conservation of species and habitats, it is recommended that a ranching model be implemented, initially on an experimental basis.
+The results would serve to assess the feasibility of ranching programs on a national scale.